0xPolygonID/docs/docs/faqs/content/issuer-node-how-to-use-issuer-node-on-mainnet.md

 ## Question

-How can I configure and use the Issuer Node on the mainnet?
+How can I configure and use the Issuer Node on the Polygon mainnet?

 ## Answer